The Precious Tomato

 The People of Naples and the Importance of the Tomato

-Matilde Serao, a Neapolitan writer (1856-1927), used creative enthusiasm in her "Leggende Napoletane" Neapolitan Legenda-she describes the wild tomato recipe of her wizard magician Chico-who allegately invented the maccheroni with tomato.
-In the story of the "Segreto Del Mago," taking place in the Neapolitan period of 1220, she ends the legend by saying;
+Matilde Serao, a Neapolitan writer (1856-1927), used creative enthusiasm in her "Leggende Napoletane" (Neapolitan Legends): she describes how maccheroni al pomodoro were created.
+In the short story "Il Segreto Del Mago," taking place in the Neapolitan period of 1220, she writes:

-House's cook to prepare a dish using a base of tomato-- to poison him.
-Obviously, after the dinner they found that it did not work.
-And this rendered the tomato its popularity, and thereafter it became one of Lincoln's pleasures; to eat tomatoes.
+Somewhere in history, it is narrated that a few of Abraham Lincoln's (American President) politicians convinced the White House's cook to prepare a dish using a base of tomato to poison him.
+Obviously, after the dinner they found out that it did not work.
+And this gave the tomato its popularity among the wealthy of America and it eating tomaotes became one of Lincoln's pleasures.

-Assume we think of the tomato, this assumption brings us to think of Italian or Spanish cuisine almost instantaneously.
+Assume we think of the tomato, this assumption brings us to think of Italian cuisine or Spanish food almost instantaneously.
 These cultures are not shy of using it in abundance, and it is highly praised by them.
 This fruit is not lacking in travelling moments.
 They have even been feared and avoided by many due to their classification in relation to other poisonous plants.
 Tomatoes have been thought of and closely related to love, and have brought us warmth of color and pleasure with their fragrance-without the tomato we would have never been blessed with that stuffed red cushion that slacks in the memories of so many.